xtendui/xtendui/src/gatsby/markdown/tests/markdown/index.md

 See [mouse follow addon](/components/core/loader) to create a loader with mouse follow.

 [[notePrimary]]
-| This addon uses [separator](/components/core/separator).
-Visit the component page to import and customize.
+| This addon uses [mouse follow](/components/addons/animation/mouse-follow).
+Visit the component page to import javascript and customize.

 [[noteDefault]]
 | List `ul` and `old` are automatically styled when they **don't have `[class]`**.
 To have custom styles use **tailwind classes**.